-VMware ESXi 6.x and 7.x provide boot from SAN capability on Marvell Fibre Channel and Converged Network Adapters.
+VMware ESXi 7.0 and 8.0 provide boot from SAN capability on Marvell Fibre Channel and Converged Network Adapters.
 Non-Volatile Memory Express (NVMe) boot from SAN is supported on VMware ESXi 7.0 and later.
 For more information, see the Boot from SAN Setup section in one of the following Marvell user's guides: